 You’ve worked long and hard for many years.
-Now it’s your turn to explore, travel and go on some adventures.
-Whether you’re single, married, have a traveling companion or not, live alone or in a senior community, there are some great destinations and tours available designed especially for you.
+Now that you’re retired, it’s your turn to explore, travel and go on some adventures.
+Whether you’re single, married, have a traveling companion or not, live alone or in a senior community, there are some great destinations and tours available designed especially for you - even for seniors with limited mobility issues.
 So where do you go and where do you start?

 1. Niagara Falls

 The magnificence of Niagara Falls cannot be overstated.
 This breathtaking wonder is located on the border of Canada and the United States.
 If you’re not going by car, the best way to get there is to fly into the Buffalo Niagara International Airport.
 There is also Amtrak service to the falls.

 For the best views and experience, take famous river cruise The Maid of The Mist Boat Tour from the New York side of the falls.
 If you’re feeling adventurous, you may want to check out the Cave of The Winds Tour (with an elevator ride that goes 175 feet down into the Niagara Gorge.)
 There is also a trolley and bus tour.

 2. Branson, Missouri